BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 Despite Mark Fisher's declaration, the impending arrival of *the real* could incite our rebellion against *Capitalist Realism*.
 *The real* seeps through the facade, and it's becoming increasingly difficult to ignore.
 It's not only that the narratives we tell ourselves no longer seem to resonate with the daily reality of ordinary people, but also that the mounting glitches fuel a desire that could be harnessed.
-Our perception of reality no longer aligns with reality itself: Google versus the cafeteria workers, the impending ecological, social, and economic collapse due to climate change versus space-exploring billionaires, rising comfort yet increasing dissatisfaction, more rapid yet less meaningful communication, increasing philanthropy from billionaires yet widening inequality, the fantasy of individualized high-tech underground transportation systems versus the lack of investment in public transportation, hunger in the face of supermarkets overflowing with expensive products -- the list goes on.
+Our perception of reality no longer aligns with reality itself: Google versus the cafeteria workers, the impending ecological, social, and economic collapse due to climate change versus space-exploring billionaires, rising comfort yet increasing dissatisfaction, more rapid yet less meaningful communication, increasing philanthropy from billionaires yet widening inequality, the fantasy of individualized high-tech underground transportation systems versus the lack of investment in public transportation, hunger in the face of supermarkets overflowing with expensive products.
+The list goes on and on.
 The stark disparity between the newest consumer gadget and people begging for food elicits a peculiar sensation; the absurdity is glaring.
 Something is fundamentally askew.